chikumberz/ACFB-Mods/README.md

 2. Show billing if using afterpay

 # Installation
-1. Create a folder named 'email-template-customizer-for-woo-mod' in the wp-content/plugins directory.
+1. Create a folder named 'acfb-mods' in the wp-content/plugins directory.
 2. Copy the files to the newly created folder.
 3. Activate the plugin from the WordPress admin panel.